 The Holy Spirit

 God who is Sovereign, chose to save an elect people before the creation of the world, such that He would show His mercy and love on a particular people whom He has chosen, not because of anything they have done, but because of His Sovereign grace.
-Man who is depraved in his totality will not choose God whatever the circumstances, thus God by His free mercy pour out His saving grace upon this elect, regenerating them and opening their eyes to see their desperate condition before God.
-In brokenness and repentance over their sins, these people would by faith alone accept Jesus Christ as their Savior, whereby their sins are imputed to Christ and Christ's righteousness imputed to them, and as their Lord, thus living each day in obedience to God.
-Thus being justified, they learn to grow in Christ everyday by cooperating with the Holy Spirit in their sanctification.
+Man who is depraved in his totality will not choose God whatever the circumstances, thus God by His free mercy pour out His saving grace upon this elect, calling and regenerating them and opening their eyes to see their desperate condition before God.
+In brokenness and repentance over their sins, these people would by faith alone accept Jesus Christ as their Savior, whereby their sins are imputed to Christ and Christ's righteousness imputed to them, and as their Lord, thus living each day in new obedience to God.
+Thus being justified, they learn to grow in Christ everyday by living by the Holy Spirit in their sanctification.

 Although God is the person who saves, evangelism by preaching is necessary